 The Falmouth Art Center is home to the Falmouth Artists Guild.
 This center is committed to the visual arts and offers year-round educational and exhibition opportunities.
 They have a comprehensive schedule of classes and workshops.

-Cortile Gallery, located in the heart of town, houses one of the most extensive and diversified collections of unique modern local artwork, and pieces by regional and national artists.
-Oils, acrylics, woodcuts, found object art, and jewelry is all included in the impressive collection of work at Cortile Gallery.
+Cortile Gallery, located in the heart of town, houses one of the most extensive and diversified collections of unique modern local artwork and pieces by regional and national artists.
+Oils, acrylics, woodcuts, found object art, and jewelry are all included in the impressive collection of work at Cortile Gallery.